 It’s ridiculously easy and ridiculously good (if you like onions–more about that in a minute).

-So far I’ve made a great Fat-Free Onion Ranch Dressing that I have just shared, and I have many more bright ideas for this cream that I’ll be testing.
+So far I’ve used onion cream in Fat-Free Onion Ranch Dressing and an amazing Comeback Sauce, and I have many more bright ideas for this cream that I’ll be testing.
 But while I’m playing with it, I thought you could be too.
 So here’s the recipe.
 Be sure to leave a comment letting me know what you do with it.

 - 4 medium onions